fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/DevelopingServices/index.rst

   > install service Framework SimpleMessage

-The SystemAdministrator interface can also be used to remotely control the Service, start or stop it, uninstall, get the Service status, etc.
+The SystemAdministrator interface can also be used to remotely control the Service, start or stop it, uninstall, get the Service status, etc. and can be invoked in the standard way via a DIRAC client installation:

+  > dirac-admin-sysadmin-cli --host=myDIRACServer

+In any case, if you are developing a service, you might test it without installing it, by simply running:

+  > dirac-service Framework/SimpleMessage

 Calling the Service from a Client
 -----------------------------------

-Once the Service is installed and running it can be accessed from the clients in the way illustrated by the following code snippet::
+Once the Service is running it can be accessed from the clients in the way illustrated by the following code snippet::

   from DIRAC.Core.DISET.RPCClient import RPCClient